doctrine/doctrine-website-sphinx/site/2017/04/01/announcing-doctrine-4.rst

     $user = new User(); // this is stored in MSSql
     $user = 'malarzm';
     $user->save(); // not saved yet
-    $log = new MongoLog($user, 'was created'); // this will be stored in Mongo
+    $log = new MongoLog($user, 'was created'); // this will be "stored" in MongoDB
     $log->save(); // but not yet
-    Doctrine::em()->commit(); // commit a transaction ACROSS storages
+    Doctrine::em()->commit(); // commit a transaction ACROSS multiple storage engines

-Big shout out goes to `Marco <https://twitter.com/Ocramius>`__, who initially had a heart attack when he heard the idea, but now after using the feature is a big proponent of facades.
-Be sure to watch for updates in all his libraries in the near future!
+Big shout out goes to `Marco <https://twitter.com/Ocramius>`__.
+Although he initially had a heart attack when first hearing about this idea, he's come full circle after using the feature and is now a big proponent of façades.
+Be sure to watch for updates to all of his libraries in the near future!

-Try it out now!
+Try It Out Now!
 ---------------

 Uniting forces of all Doctrine developers has enabled us to ship an usable "alpha" version way sooner than originally